Earn Your Scuba Diving Certification at Your Local Community College

 Taking Scuba Diving Classes One Level Deeper

-Building on the foundational certification courses provided by school such as BCC and LCC, individuals can also enroll in more advanced options geared towards experienced divers.
+Building on the foundational certification courses provided by schools such as BCC and LCC, individuals can also enroll in more advanced options geared towards experienced divers.

 For example, Des Moines area students who have already earned their scuba certification can opt to enroll in the Diving Biology course, available at Highline Community College in Iowa.
-In HCC’s field-based diving class, expert instructors teach students about the identification and natural history of marine life, specifically marine invertebrates.
-With a series of lectures, as well as dives in the Puget Sound, students can expand their diving skills and knowledge through the guidance of trained and experienced experts.
+In HCC’s field-based diving class, experts in HCC'stors teach students about the identification and natural history of marine life, specifically marine invertebrates.
+With a series of lectures and dives in Puget Sound, students can expand their diving skills and knowledge through the guidance of trained and experienced experts.

-Community colleges are an excellent way to learn about scuba diving and earn your certification.
-What are you waiting for?
+Community colleges are excellent places to learn about scuba diving and earn your certification.
+So what are you waiting for?
 Dive right in!

 Questions?
 Contact us on Facebook @communitycollegereview.